- QYou state that your educational philosophy is grounded in Buddhist ideals. Does this mean that the students will have Buddhism classes?

 - QWhat costs are there beyond the school fees?

-Additional expected costs include those for a privately owned tablet computer or notebook (G2 or above), school uniform (for elementary school; no decision yet made for junior and senior high), lunch (only to users), after school care (for only participants), summer school (for only participants) and field trips/school trips.
+Additional expected costs include those for a privately owned tablet computer or notebook (G2 or above), other items instructed by teachers, school & PE uniform (for elementary school), disaster prevention hood or helmet, lunch (only to users), after school care (for only participants), summer school (for only participants) and field trips/school trips.

 - QIs graduating from CHIST considered the same as graduating from a Japanese school?